Val-code-1/Val-code-1/README.md

 - Fun Quiz Page
 - Weather Forecast
 - Magic The Gathering Card Search

+I'm really enjoying working with React and I'm hoping I can use it in my future career.
 <!--
 **Val-code-1/Val-code-1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.